andrejewski/codo/README.md

 // TODO(#123, @chris, 2023-11-01): Example of all three metadata pieces
 ```

-Don't worry about the syntax too much though, `codo fmt` and `codo lint` as shown below will keep up the hygiene.
+Don't worry about the syntax too much though, `codo format` and `codo lint` as shown below will keep up the hygiene.

 ## Basic commands